Patterns of Place

 8″ x 8” MAP INSETS

--the first measurements were made with an 8″x8″ square chai
+-the first measurements were made with an 8″x8″ square chain

 Photography by: David Walters – Avalon Studio